 - Encouraging NCG food co-ops to calculate and reduce their operations’ greenhouse gas emissions; promoting efforts to reduce food waste through operational efficiency and consumer information

-- Showing leadership within our supply chain to reduce greenhouse gas emissions, foster regenerative-organic production practices and prepare for climate-related supply disruptions
+- Showing leadership within our supply chain to advocate for federal policy positions supported by climate scientists, reduce greenhouse gas emissions, foster regenerative-organic production practices and prepare for climate-related supply disruptions

-- Advocating for federal policy that strengthens local food systems, preserves USDA Certified Organic’s continued role as a solution to the climate crisis; supports regenerative-organic farming research and adoption, and incentivizes significant reductions in the food system’s greenhouse gas emissions
+- Advocating for federal policy that strengthens local food systems, preserves USDA Certified Organic’s continued role as a solution to the climate crisis; supports regenerative-organic farming research and adoption; diverts organic materials from the waste stream into composting and other regenerative channels; reduces animal agriculture’s contributions to the climate crisis and, incentivizes significant reductions in the food system’s greenhouse gas emissions

 - Supporting mitigation strategies that achieve long-term, verifiable carbon sequestration, encourage ecosystem benefits, reduce net pollution, and do not perpetuate environmental racism